NativeScript/docs-v7/docs/tooling/testing/end-to-end-testing/continuous-integration.md

 # Continuous Integration

-Once you have you have a set of tests, it's good to run them on a regular basis or when a new code is added to the code base.
+Once you have a set of tests, it's good to run them on a regular basis or when a new code is added to the code base.
 This is where the Continuous Integrations(CI) comes into play.
 There are different platforms that can be used for CI - some require local installation, others are public and free for open-source projects.
 To mention some of them:

 - [Jenkins](https://jenkins.io/)
 - [Travis CI](https://travis-ci.org/)